telecom-se/hpp/lab1/README.md

 # Mechanical Sympathy

-It is quite obvious that when the CPU execute an instruction, it does not fecth the data each time from memory - this will make it wait too many cycles to actually get the data (waiting for it) before actually processing it.
+It is quite obvious that when the CPU execute an instruction, it does not fetch the data each time from memory - this will make it wait too many cycles to actually get the data (waiting for it) before actually processing it.
 This observation is even more true considering the _Memory Wall_.

 You can have the intuition that different levels of _caches_ store those data so that the CPU can have a fast access to them when required.

 The real questions are :
 - How many levels of caches does a CPU have ?
 - How many times (number of CPU cycles) does it take to fetch a data from the memory to each of these cache ?
-- How the CPU handle cache accesses while still actually executing instructions ?
+- How the CPU handle cache accesses while still actually executing instructions?
 - Last but not least : **Why do these low-level considerations are of the utmost practical interest for the programmer ?**

 In what follows, different programming activities will make your observe and then conclude on answers to those questions.

-## Who is actually executing your instructions ?
+## Who is actually executing your instructions?

 As a warm-up, we want to get an idea on the architecture of our CPU(s) that is actually handling data in our algorithms.
-All CPUs are not the same, right ?
+All CPUs are not the same, right?

 Take the example of a "old" [Intel i5 760](http://ark.intel.com/fr/products/48496/Intel-Core-i5-760-Processor-8M-Cache-2_80-GHz) processor.
-It is based on a Nehalem microarchitecture, and a block schema for this architecture is provided by Texa A&M University :
+It is based on a Nehalem microarchitecture, and a block schema for this architecture is provided by Texa A&M University:

 ![](http://sc.tamu.edu/Images/NehalemMemBlock.PNG)

-As a large number of modern processors, its architecture uses three level of cache : Level 1 (L1), Level 2 (L2), and Level 3 (L3 -- sometimes: Last Level Cach (LLC)).
+As a large number of modern processors, its architecture uses three level of cache : Level 1 (L1), Level 2 (L2), and Level 3 (L3 -- sometimes: Last Level Cache (LLC)).
 This is a very common cache hierarchy architecture.

 > Task : What is your processor ?
 What is its cache hierarchy ?
 What are the sizes and latencies of each data storage units (cache and main memory) ?

 > Task : Create a simple block diagram of your processor, including all its cores, all level of cache, main memory and disk.
 Add latency and size numbers.
 Optionally, include TLB information if you happen to have read on it and get the idea.
-Students will present their perception of your processor, we will disucss it and I will draw my own schema.
+Students will present their perception of your processor, we will discuss it and I will draw my own schema.

 > Task : Why does it matter ? (_we will discuss some numbers every programmers should know_)